jvandemo/angular-growl-notifications/_harp/public/docs/installation.md

 # Installation

-Download the library from [GitHub](https://github.com/jvandemo/angular-growl-notifications) or install it using bower:
+Download the code from [GitHub](https://github.com/jvandemo/angular-growl-notifications) or install it using bower:

 ```sh
 $ bower install angular-growl-notifications